gecos-lab/PZero/README.md

 [PZero-test Tutorial](https://github.com/gecos-lab/PZero-test-Tutorial)

-The last one is used in most tutorial videos.
+The latter is used in most of our video tutorials.

 &nbsp;